Testing

 Lives for basketball.

-Comprehensive Genomic testing = Sometimes referred to as genetic testing, and used to identify types of alterations in genes including those in BRAF is the best way to understand your child’s Low-grade = brain tumor Glioma = brain tumor
+Comprehensive Genomic testing = sometimes referred to as genetic testing, and used to identify types of alterations in genes including those in BRAF is the best way to understand your child's Low grade = slow growing Glioma = a certain type of brain tumor